abhishekraj24/AWS_PROJECT/README.md

 # AWS Three-Tier Web Architecture Workshop

 ## Overview
-This workshop offers a practical experience in building a three-tier web architecture on AWS.
+This project offers a practical experience in building a three-tier web architecture on AWS.
 Participants will manually set up the required network, security, application, and database components to ensure the architecture is both available and scalable.

 ## Architecture Summary
 This design utilizes a public-facing Application Load Balancer to direct client traffic to EC2 instances in the web tier.
 These instances run Nginx servers configured to host a React.js website and forward API requests to an internal load balancer in the application tier.
 The internal load balancer then routes the requests to Node.js-based application servers.
 These servers interact with an Aurora MySQL multi-AZ database to process and return data to the web tier.
 Load balancing, health checks, and auto-scaling groups are implemented across each layer to ensure continuous availability.